rsmsctr/vaultwardenGuide/README.md

       DUCKDNS_TOKEN: "<token>"                   # Your Duck DNS token.
       LOG_FILE: "/data/access.log"
 ```

-5. Make a `Caddyfile` in your `~/vaultwarden` directory.
+5. Make a `Caddyfile` in your `~/vaultwarden` directory:
 ```
 sudo touch Caddyfile
 ```

-6. Copy these contents into the Caddyfile.
-There is no need to modify the `$DOMAIN` and `$DUCKDNS_TOKEN` variables, as they are passed as environmental variables in the docker compose file.
+6. Copy the contents below into the `Caddyfile`.
+There is no need to modify the `$DOMAIN` and `$DUCKDNS_TOKEN` variables, as they are passed as environmental variables when Docker Composition starts.
 ```
 {$DOMAIN}:443 {
   log {